dazinator/Dazinator.AspNetCore.Authorization/README.md

 ```

-By sticking to this pattern, consumers of your provider have the most flexibility.
-They can use it with any provider they want as a fallback, for example the Default provider:
+By sticking to this pattern, consumers of your provider will have the most flexibility.
+They can register it with any provider they want as the fallback, for example the Default provider:

 ```csharp